Isabella Clara Eugenia: Descalzas reales

 For a month in 1598 Isabella had lived in the Convent of Las Descalzas Reales in Madrid, alongside her mother-in-law Maria.
 She continued to take an active interest in the convent, and donated major artworks to it, including a famous series of Brussels tapestries, designed by Rubens.
 These depict Isabella as the order's patron saint, "Clare of Assisi with Monstrance".

-Rumors
+The Triumph of The Eucharist

-A false anecdote links Isabella, the siege of Ostend, and the horse coat colour isabelline.
+One of Isabella Clara Eugenia's most important acts of artistic patronage was commissioning Peter Paul Rubens to make the tapestry series The Triumph of the Eucharist, which was woven in Brussels between 1625 and 1633.
+The series is intended for the Descalzas Reales convent in Madrid, where she attended school.
+It honors the Catholic doctrine of the Eucharist and also claims Habsburg power during the Counter-Reformation.
+Through this commission, Isabella used art to spread Catholic devotion and support for her family's rule throughout Europe.
+Scholars contend that her partnership with Rubens redefined female political power in early modern art, as she associated herself with biblical archetypes of virtue and leadership, transforming her image from a passive consort into an active cultural strategist.